Acyclotopes and Tocyclotopes: Tocyclotopes for signed graphs

-Hence, we define the \Def{tocyclotope for signed graphs} as the zonotope ${\Zono([\bI|-\bB^T])}$.
-As in the case of unsigned graphs, this zonotope depends on our choice of~$\bT$; however, its face structure is independent of this choice (by \cite{mcmullernzonotopes}) and so is its Ehrhart polynomial (by \Cref{thm:galezonehrhart}).
+Hence, we define the \Def{tocyclotope for signed graphs} as the zonotope ${\Zono([\bI|-\bB^{\top}])}$.
+As in the case of unsigned graphs, this zonotope depends on our choice of~$\bT$; however, not only is its face structure independent of this choice (by \cite{mcmullernzonotopes}), the same is true for its Ehrhart polynomial.
+This follows from \Cref{thm:galezonehrhart} or from the observation that for every right choice of $\bT$ the rows of the resulting matrix $[\bI\,|-\bB^{\top}]$ form a lattice basis for $\ker(\bA_\sgraph)\cap \ZZ^m$ and therefore are unimodular equivalent.

 Parallel to the definitions for graphs, the \Def{flow space} of the signed graph $\sgraph$ is $\ker(\bA_\sgraph)$, and the \Def{signed cographic arrangement} is the hyperplane arrangement induced by the coordinate hyperplanes of $\RR^m$ on $\ker(\bA_\sgraph)$; see, e.g., \cite{nnz,chenwang,chen_resolution_2017}.
-The proof of the following lemma is almost verbatim as that of \Cref{lem:flow_space}.
+The proof of the following lemma is almost verbatim that of \Cref{lem:flow_space}.

-\begin{lem} Let $\sgraph$ be a signed graph without coloops and let $ \bD^T=[\bI|-\bB^T]$ be as described above.
-The linear surjection $\bD^{T}: \RR^m \to \RR^{ m-n }$ maps the flow space $\ker(\bA_\sgraph)$ bijectively to $\RR^{ m-n }$.
-Thus the columns of the matrix $\bD^T$ are normal vectors for an isomorphic copy of the signed cographic arrangement living in~$\RR^{ m-n}$. \end{lem}
+\begin{lem} Let $\sgraph$ be a signed graph without coloops and let $ \bD^{\top}=[\bI|-\bB^{\top}]$ be as described above.
+The linear surjection $\bD^{\top}: \RR^m \to \RR^{ m-n }$ maps the flow space $\ker(\bA_\sgraph)$ bijectively to $\RR^{ m-n }$.
+Thus the columns of the matrix $\bD^{\top}$ are normal vectors for an isomorphic copy of the signed cographic arrangement living in~$\RR^{ m-n}$. \end{lem}

 Although this is not a main theme of this paper, we add a remark about the face structure of the tocyclotope, as it follows directly from (oriented matroid) duality.
 We recall that a cycle is a minimally dependent set of edges that is oriented in such a way that it has neither a sink nor a source.
 Recall that an orientation is totally cyclic if every (bioriented) edge is contained in a cycle.
-The regions of the signed corgraphic arrangement, and therefore the vertices of the signed tocyclotope, correspond bijectively to totally cyclic orientations of the signed graph $\sgraph$, see \cite[proof of Theorem 4.5.(b)]{nnz}.
-Higher dimensional faces of the signed tocyclotope can be understood via the flats of the signed corgraphic arrangement.
+The regions of the signed cographic arrangement, and therefore the vertices of the signed tocyclotope, correspond bijectively to totally cyclic orientations of the signed graph $\sgraph$; see \cite[proof of Theorem 4.5.(b)]{nnz}.
+Higher dimensional faces of the signed tocyclotope can be understood via the flats of the signed cographic arrangement.